 And in case you’re wondering, there has been actual recorded snow in the Phoenix area.
 It’s rare, and never lasts long, but it has happened.
 Below is a photo of the February 2019 snowfall – we hopped in the car to Cave Creek to play for an hour!

 So generally speaking, there can be snow in Arizona anywhere from November-April.
+Early November for 2022 saw snow in areas like Flagstaff, Williams, Show Low, Greer, and even Prescorr!
 You will likely see the best snowfall starting in January and running through March.
 The most popular place to play in the snow is Flagstaff.
 Lesser-known areas are near Greer, and south of Phoenix near Tucson at Mt.
 Lemmon.

 Please check all websites listed below for current snow information.
 We will link to a couple of webcams as well, which will come in handy for sneak peeks.
 What we list here is just an approximate for snow findings.
 Keep in mind that road conditions will change drastically!
 We’ve driven in some pretty nasty snowfalls, and not all drivers are use to slippery roads.
 Be safe!